DaraHoy/building-a-mean-app/readme.md

 </summary>
 <br>
 ```
-Like ActiveRecord for Rails, Mongoose is an ORM used to represent data from a Mongo database as models in a Javascript back-end.
+Like ActiveRecord for Rails, Mongoose is an object mapping tool used to represent data from a Mongo database as models in a Javascript back-end.
 This makes performing CRUD actions to collections and documents in our DB easier.
  ```
  <br>
  <br>